Southern Rep: History

-In 2019, the theater took up permanent residence in the former St Rose of Lima Catholic Church.
+In 2019, the theater took up permanent residence in the former St. Rose of Lima Catholic Church.
+It closed in 2022.

 Former locations

 The company's primary location was at One Canal Place.
-The theater has also performed at Mid-City Theater, Loyola University's Marquette Hall, Michalopoulos Studio, Ursuline Academy auditorium theater, Ashé Power House theater and the Contemporary Arts Center.
+The theater has also performed at Mid-City Theater, Loyola University's Marquette Hall, Michalopoulos Gallery, Ursuline Academy auditorium theater, Ashé Power House theater and The Contemporary Arts Center, NewOrleans.

 Katrina

 In 2005, Southern Rep had to temporarily close its doors during Hurricane Katrina and ensuing aftermath.
 It reopened to the public in the months after Hurricane Katrina.